By Karen Darlow

 See: Bedroom ideas – designs and inspiration for beautiful bedrooms

-'The country cottage is all about low-ceilings, exposed beams, wooden floors, sloping ceilings and small windows,' says textile designer Vanessa Arbuthnott.
+'The cottage is all about low-ceilings, exposed beams, wooden floors, sloping ceilings and small windows,' says textile designer Vanessa Arbuthnott.
 'The bedroom can be challenging to decorate, often squeezed into small spaces and nestling under steep rafters.

 'A lack of storage and little room to maneuver can be serious practical issues, but the charm of cottage bedrooms is undeniable.
 Originally built for workers the interior of a cottage should reflect its heritage, with rustic simplicity.'

-Cottage bedrooms are not just for real country cottages, however.
+Cottage bedrooms are not just for real cottages, however.
 Cottage style can work just as well in townhouses, apartments, and new homes.
 And in any case, it's not just one look.
 Cottage bedrooms come in all shapes and sizes and draw on a host of different influences and traditions.

-Whether you live in a classic country cottage with exposed beams and polished floorboards or simply want to create a cottage bedroom illusion, the key is to work with the bare bones of the space you have.
+Whether you live in a classic cottage with exposed beams and polished floorboards or simply want to create a cottage bedroom illusion, the key is to work with the bare bones of the space you have.
 Look at the fixed features of the room and use those as your starting point to create a coherent scheme, where all the added design elements will work together.

 Cottage bedroom ideas